Most of us have been trained to aspire to more.

 Tying it Together: My Minimum Viable Lifestyle

 I have a concept I like to call the “minimum viable lifestyle”.

 This whole idea kind of came to me one day when I realised the happiest time in my life was when I spent my time well, while spending next to no money.
-I didn’t own a car, I had one bike, my days were spent riding bikes, doing yoga, swimming in a lake, having a beer with friends and occasionally working.
+I didn’t own a car, I had one mountain bike, my days were spent riding that bike a lot, doing yoga, swimming in lakes, having beers with friends and occasionally working.
 I was barely earning, but man I felt rich.

 I feel there’s massive value in subtracting anything superfluous, giving you more time, money or other resources for the things that really matter (and yes, they can still be things like a boat if that’s your true passion).

-When I’m looking at a life decision (big or small), I’m seeking the simplest, best value or least time consuming option that will bring me the most amount of happiness.
+When I’m looking at a life decision (big or small), I’m seeking the simplest, best value, or least time consuming option that will bring me the greatest amount of happiness.
 Usually it’s some combination of the 3.